EfimAlekseevich/jsondiff/readme.md

     pprint(diff(file_a, file_b))
 ```
 ## Core algorithm concepts:
+### Q&A
+What data structure do you need to use? - Non linear data structure -> Trees Data Structure -> dict
+Why? - Json is Trees Data Structure
+What's the asymptotic upper bound of the algorithm? -
 ### Diff types:
 - key exist only in source (source, src)
 - key exist only in compared (compared, cmp)